ARC-AGI-3: A New Challenge for Frontier Agentic Intelligence: Measuring performance on ARC-AGI-3

-A defining characteristic of ARC-AGI-3 scoring is that AI will be normalized to human level action efficiency.
+A defining characteristic of ARC-AGI-3 scoring is that AI performance gets normalized to human level action efficiency.
 We conducted in-person human testing in a controlled environment to gather human baseline data.
 An environment was \textit{only} included in ARC-AGI-3 if it passed an ``easy for humans'' bar.
 Exactly 10 members of the public are tested on each environment.

-We defined the human baseline as the second-best human by number of actions used.
-This removes the outlier winner while still remaining a strong human capability baseline.
+We defined the human baseline as the upper-median best human by number of actions used.
+For a given level, we rank all participants who completed that level by action count and select the upper-median performer (e.g., the 3rd-place finisher among 4 or 5 completions).
+This provides a robust human capability baseline that is resistant to outlier performance while reflecting strong but representative human efficiency.

 \textbf{Per-Level vs Per-Environment aggregation}

 AI performance is compared to human performance \textit{per-level}, then aggregated per environment.

 Per-level aggregation strips away noise from uneven level lengths.
 For instance, we've observed that \texttt{vc33}'s level 6 requires 10x actions of its level 1 (50 vs $<$5).
 A 10\% decrease in efficiency on \texttt{vc33} level 6 (+5 actions) would drown out the efficiency observed on level 1.